 As materials and construction methods improve, epoxy surfboards are becoming more popular.
-The epoxy constructions have a higher strength to weight ratio and a livelier flex pattern compared to traditional PU and this makes them particularly suited for average waves.
+The epoxy constructions have a higher strength to weight ratio and a livelier flex pattern compared to traditional PU and this makes them particularly suited for average surfers in average waves.
 Elite surfers can generate speed and whip through their turns using perfect technique but for most of us the light and lively feel of modern epoxies will offer a helping hand.

 Epoxy constructions are still in their relative infancy with some manufacturers still yet to embrace it.
 However, here are some of the most popular at the moment:

 The rails are the outside edges of your board.
 Ideally, this is where we want to be surfing the board from as much as possible.
 Leaning the board on rail creates drive, allows us to slice into the wave and transmit power though our turns.
 The rails are the one area of the board where volume really comes into play when we’re up surfing.
 When we’re trying to do our best impression of a big Taylor Knox carve, we have to be able to sink the rail in the water.
-Therefore the amount of foam in our rails can make a big difference.
+Therefore the amount of foam or buoyancy in our rails can make a big difference.